 The Total State Sector Accounts produced by NSW Treasury are subject to public scrutiny.
-It is important, therefore, that each Agency's Annual Returns are accurate and complete.
+It is important, therefore, that each Agency's Annual Returns are accurate and complete and Treasury continues to focus on improving the quality and timeliness of financial reporting in the Total State Sector Accounts.
 Accurate and timely financial reporting is one aspect of sound financial management.
-The production of high quality and timely financial statements by Agencies is essential for Government decision making, timely management of public funds and enhanced public sector accountability.
+The production of high quality and timely financial statements by Agencies is essential for Government decision-making, timely management of public funds, and enhanced public sector accountability.